 This easy-to-use, confidential service can provide support to those waiting to enter a program, or who need additional support to reach their goals.

 Are you concerned about your substance use, or is someone else?
-Are you worried about someone important in your life who uses substances or gambles?
+Are you worried about someone important in your life who uses substances, gambles or overuses technology?
 Help is available, with a variety of counselling options to meet your needs.
 Services are offered in Kitchener and Cambridge.
-Call 1-844-437-3247 (HERE247) to access these services – registration is required.
+Call 1-844-437-3247 (HERE247) to access these services – registration and assessment is required.
 For more information about services provided, call 519-742-8327 ext.
 216.

 Alcohol and Drug Awareness Seminar (ADAS)